Teachers take initiative and set up own organisations

 These groups operate according to the co-operative principles of democracy, equity, equality, self help, responsibility and solidarity.

-The MU helped establish music co-operatives in the 1990's in Newcastle (NEMCO), North East Lincolnshire (Sound Lincs) and Swindon (SMC).
+The MU helped establish music co-operatives in the 1990's in Newcastle (NEMCO), North East Lincolnshire (Music Lincs) and Swindon (SMC).
 More recently the MU helped a group in Milton Keynes form their teaching co-operative following the council's decision to sack all the teachers.

 Safeguarding the future

 The teachers in these co-operatives are self employed and voluntarily agree to abide by quality assurance and safeguarding policies, which provide parents and school with confidence that the teaching is delivered to the highest possible standards.

 The teachers themselves are fairly rewarded and democratically debate how much of their earnings to give to the running of the co-operatives.

 It is for this reason that the MU advocates co-operation since the alternatives, where instrumental teachers have to compete in the open market and also find themselves working for unscrupulous agencies, may result in a less welcome deal for teachers.